FAQs about our rope jams

 How much do jams cost and do I have to reserve in advance?

-All our weekday rope jams cost £7 per person.
+Our Tuesday rope jams cost £8 per person and our Thursday rope jams cost £10 per person from 7pm (for the beginners class) or £8 per person after 9pm.
 There is no need to reserve as these are all drop-in events.
-You are welcome to pay by cash or card.
+You are welcome to pay by cash, card or Bitcoin & Ethereum.

 What shall I wear for a rope jam?